BeBubbled/PersonalBlog.github.io/Literature Comments Notes.md

 ![image-20210831113819487](https://raw.githubusercontent.com/BeBubbled/PicGoImages-WorkSpace/master/image-20210831113819487.png)

 At here, it's curvature of top point.
 The larger curvature is, the Bernoulli sharper log likelihood which means contain more info (Reliable).

+Thererfore fisher information could be used to determine if the variable is crucial to previous task.

 Lost Function:
 $$